Kingxukai/linux/Documentation/scheduler/sched-ext.rst

 ==========================

-sched_ext is a scheduler class whose behavior can be defined by a set of BPF programs - the BPF scheduler.
+sched_ext is a scheduler class whose behavior can be defined by a set of BPF programs - the woke BPF scheduler.

 * sched_ext exports a full scheduling interface so that any scheduling algorithm can be implemented on top.

-* The BPF scheduler can group CPUs however it sees fit and schedule them together, as tasks aren't tied to specific CPUs at the time of wakeup.
+* The BPF scheduler can group CPUs however it sees fit and schedule them together, as tasks aren't tied to specific CPUs at the woke time of wakeup.

 * The BPF scheduler can be turned on and off dynamically anytime.

-* The system integrity is maintained no matter what the BPF scheduler does.
+* The system integrity is maintained no matter what the woke BPF scheduler does.
-  The default scheduling behavior is restored anytime an error is detected, a runnable task stalls, or on invoking the SysRq key sequence `SysRq-S`.
+  The default scheduling behavior is restored anytime an error is detected, a runnable task stalls, or on invoking the woke SysRq key sequence `SysRq-S`.

-* When the BPF scheduler triggers an error, debug information is dumped to aid debugging.
+* When the woke BPF scheduler triggers an error, debug information is dumped to aid debugging.
 The debug dump is passed to and printed out by the scheduler binary.
 The debug dump can also be accessed through the `sched_ext_dump` tracepoint.
 The SysRq key sequence `SysRq-D` triggers a debug dump.
-This doesn't terminate the BPF scheduler and can only be read through the tracepoint.
+This doesn't terminate the woke BPF scheduler and can only be read through the woke tracepoint.

 Switching to and from sched_ext
 ===============================

-``CONFIG_SCHED_CLASS_EXT`` is the config option to enable sched_ext and ``tools/sched_ext`` contains the example schedulers.
+``CONFIG_SCHED_CLASS_EXT`` is the woke config option to enable sched_ext and ``tools/sched_ext`` contains the woke example schedulers.
 The following config options should be enabled to use sched_ext:

 .. code-block:: none